 Most children increase their activity at their own pace.
 Teenagers may need reminders not to overexert themselves in the first few weeks.
 Let your child set the pace.
 Don’t lift infants or small children under their arms.
 Avoid rough play and contact sports.
 Insist on rest periods.
 Avoid front seats with airbags.
 Car seats and seat belts should be used properly at all times.
 Children are generally ready to return to school or day care within one to two weeks after surgery.

-Changes in behavior are a normal part of recovering after heart surgery.
-A child’s surgery is a difficult experience for everyone in the family, and behavior changes are just one of the ways children communicate.
+Changes in behaviour are a normal part of recovering after heart surgery.
+A child’s surgery is a difficult experience for everyone in the family, and behaviour changes are just one of the ways children communicate.
 You may notice for a while after surgery that your child might cry more, act out in anger, need more attention, or have changes in appetite or sleep routines.
 These changes are not uncommon.
 Your presence, patience, and understanding will help to reassure your child that they are safe and well.
 Your child’s normal personality will come back again, usually within the first few weeks.

 It may take time for your child’s appetite to return to normal.
 Don’t force your child to eat, but do encourage fluids to keep them well hydrated.
 Eventually, as they begin to tolerate more and their appetite returns, encourage them to eat a healthy diet to promote healing and recovery.
 If your child has special dietary needs, your dietitian will provide teaching and resources in hospital to ensure you feel comfortable returning home.